<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Chesapeake

 Outdoor enthusiasts flock to Chesapeake to take advantage of miles and miles of waterways.
-A tour of the Dismal Swamp is popular choice, so make a visit a top priority, but you can also take a SUP adventure or kayak tour.
+A tour of the Dismal Swamp is a popular choice, so make a visit a top priority, but you can also take a SUP adventure or kayak tour.
 Campers like the Northwest River Park for spotting coastal wildlife and enjoying the views.

 As you can see, you probably won’t have time during house hunting to check out all of the possibilities the Norfolk area has to offer.
-While planning your trip to Virginia, don’t forget to read our blog and house listings for the insider information on where to live.
-Take a look Military Town Advisor for more reviews, and be sure to download our Military Family Guide to the Hampton Roads area!

 Click me